Sedum eriocarpum

 Sedum eriocarpum, the purple stonecrop, is a small, annual, succulent herb, 3–6 cm high, with hairless, reddish-green stems.
 Leaves succulent, simple, entire, spirally arranged, hairless, stalkless, elliptical to oblong, 3–15 x 2–8 mm, green or green-reddish.
 Flowers actinomorphic, petals white with purplish keel.
 It flowers from March to May and the fruit is a follicle.

 Distribution and habitat

-Sedum eriocarpum has been recorded in southern Greece, Turkey, the Levant and the islands of the eastern Mediterranean.
-It is found on rocky and stony hillsides on limestone formations at 0–600 m altitude.
+Sedum eriocarpum has been recorded in mainland Greece, Turkey, the Levant and the islands of the eastern Mediterranean.
+It is found on rocky and stony hillsides on limestone formations at 0–600 m elevation.